It little profits that an idle king,

 The 19th century nurtured a Romanticism that excelled in heroes, often backward-looking, like Tennyson's Ulysses, steeped in a mythical heroism that was at once Biblical and Greco-Roman, or occasionally, like Wagner's heroes, steeped in the pagan myths of western Europe.
 But heroes.
 O yes, we must have heroes.
 Byron at Messalonghi, Clive of India, statues to innumerable unknown soldiers who raised the Kiplingesque flag over sunsets never to be completed, and trained for the purpose on the playing fields of Eton.
 An era in which men endow heroes is an era of supreme self-confidence, and from the aura of the heroes is emitted an energy that can drive others beyond their own boundaries, into the infinitudes of further exploration, greater achievement, deeper insight, higher understanding.

-The 20th century, by contrast, excelled in anti-heroes, taking their cues from Machiavelli or Caligula, rather than Alexander the Great or Richard the Lion Hearted.
-It was, perhaps, the consequence of World War I, in which more than 2 million idealisms died from gas or gunshot or dysentery in the trenches; or of World War 2, which bombed any remaining idealisms into Zyklon-B and hydrogen, and fed the cynical mediocrity of universal proletarian revolution.
-Ulysses remained a hero in the 2oth century, but now reduced to the analogy of Leo Bloom, plodding through the banalities of his daily life, trying less to make ends meet than to find any sort of ends at all.
-After Auschwitz, the deconstructionist philosophers told us, there can be no more heroes – or only the fantasy of super-heroes, impossible übercreatures like Clark Kent or Bruce Wayne.
+The 20th century, by contrast, excelled in anti-heroes, taking their cues from Machiavelli or Caligula, rather than (however falsely) Alexander the Great or Richard the Lion-Hearted.
+It was, perhaps, the consequence of World War I, in which more than two million idealisms died from gas or gunshot or dysentery in the trenches; or of World War II, which reduced any remaining idealisms into Zyklon-B, or bombed them into residual atoms, and clouds of liquid hydrogen, and fed the cynical mediocrity of universal proletarian revolution.

 And as to the 21st century?
-Elsewhere I have offered my personal philosophy of the Immaculate Failure, and shall not restate it here.
+Elsewhere I have offered my personal philosophy of the Zero Positive and the Immaculate Failure, and shall not restate it here.
 Yet it seems to me that Tennyson has captured the Immaculate Failure perfectly in this poem.
 I invite you to read it, not through 19th century eyes, as he intended it, but through 21st century eyes, as we still need it.

 You can find David Prashker at: